Isaac Gallegos, LPC Intern, NCC

 Supervised by John L. Garcia, Ed.D., LPC-S

 I am a Licensed Professional Counselor Intern with an M.A. in Professional Counseling from Texas State University, and additionally possess a B.A. in Psychology from the University of Texas at Austin.
-I have experience working with individuals, couples, and adolescents and considerable experience in working with the presenting issues of depression, anxiety, trauma, and loss and grief.
-I am prepared to work with clients in addressing many presenting life challenges that don’t lend themselves well to a label.
-As the individual is complex, so too are his or her situation and struggles.
-There is of course commonality to be found in the human experience and thus, among those presenting issues I am prepared to address and explore are: depression, anxiety, stress resolution, trauma recovery, loss and grief recovery, career development, life transitions, spirituality, self-esteem, and couples counseling focusing on communication, conflict resolution, and self-awareness.
+I work with individuals and couples and have considerable experience in working with the presenting issues of life transitions, identity crisis, career development, relationship challenges, depression, anxiety, stress resolution, trauma recovery, loss and grief recovery, spirituality, self-esteem, and couples counseling focusing on communication, conflict resolution, and self-awareness.

 I am also an ardent proponent of the healing power of animal companionship and nature, and spend as much of my spare time as I can hiking or cuddling with my beagle.
 If you’d like to see about working together, please call me at 512/201-4501, ext.
 156, or you can also request me on our Get Started page.
 I look forward to hearing from you.